What Color Engagement Ring Should I Get? | All the Factors to Consider in One Guide

 What Are Diamond Color Grades?

 How are diamonds graded?
-This is a sister question to what color of the engagement ring should you choose?
-Gemologists at the Gemological Institute of America grade diamonds on a scale that runs from D to Z. Diamonds closer to D are more colorless, and the color intensity increases as a stone moves closer to Z. That means D, E, and F color grade diamonds are colorless, while G and H still look colorless; they’re the best value.
+This is a sister question of what color of the engagement ring should you choose?
+Gemologists at the Gemological Institute of America grade diamonds on a scale that runs from D to Z. Closer to D are more colorless, and the color intensity increases as a stone moves closer to Z. That means D, E, and F color grade diamonds are colorless, while G and H still look colorless; they’re the best value.
 Diamonds closer to Z display more brown or yellow.

 Diamond color scale